 How much money am I making?

-Review this checklist if you don’t see your revenue reports, and check that you’ve turned on monetisation and that your account status is in good standing.
-If you are part of an MCN, you may not have permissions to see these reports.
+Review this checklist if you don't see your revenue reports, to see whether you've turned on monetisation and check that your account status is in good standing.
+If you are part of an MCN, you may not have permission to see these reports.

 - See when you made the most money by adjusting the date to “lifetime” in your revenue report.